Ijeoma1179/HR-Employee-Attrition-Analysis/README.md

 ## **HR Employee Attrition Project: Use Case Analysis & Predictive Modeling**

+This project focuses on analyzing employee attrition using an HR dataset and developing a predictive model to identify employees at risk of leaving the organization.
+The dataset includes various employee attributes such as job role, department, satisfaction levels, age, income, overtime status, and more.

-This project is divided into two parts.
+## This project is divided into two parts.

 ## **Part One** : Explores HR attrition-related questions through data analysis.